-The low level of risk assigned to activities involving potentially toxic chemicals and hydrocarbons is based on the proximity of the activities to waterways and the assumption that the ERA licensing process ensures that the chemicals are stored in a safe and secure manner.
+The low level of risk assigned to activities involving potentially toxic chemicals and hydrocarbons is based on the proximity of the activities to waterways and the assumption that the ERA licensing process ensures that the chemicals are stored in a safe and secure manner i.e. bunded.
+It is recognised that chemical contamination of waterways is a potentially serious issue however the risk level is not considered to be high given the low likelihood of uncontained spills entering waterways.